Going Abroad Within Your Budget

 Summer education abroad may provide a more affordable option for some students since they cost less overall.
 However, long-term programs often provide more value per dollar spent, because you typically earn more credit hours on semester or year-long programs.
 Also, students often have less existing aid/funds available for summer terms.
 Please see additional considerations below.

 - Calculate the cost of a summer abroad on top of a regular semester in Boulder, and compare that to the cost of a semester abroad.
-A semester abroad will simply replace the cost of a semester at CU, while summer is an "extra" cost that families have often not planned on financially.
+A semester abroad can simply replace the cost of a semester at CU, while summer is an "extra" cost that families have often not planned on financially.
 Students who select a fairly affordable semester program will almost always find that it is more cost-effective to go abroad for a semester.

 - Consider whether you rely upon a summer job and how studying abroad for a summer may impact your earnings.
 While you may also work during the regular school year, students typically work many more hours during the summer months and heavily rely upon summer earnings for the remainder of the year.